 34. The first part of the deadlift is a push.
 The second is driving your hips forward while maintaining a straight back.

-35. Depressing your scapula (down-shrugging) will put the lats into the movement even more and keep your chest high.
+35. Depressing your scapula (down-shrugging) will put the lats into the movement even more and help you keep your chest high.

 36. Halting deadlifts cause too much back pain.
-It’s better to avoid them.
+Avoid them.

 37. Don’t look around when you deadlift.
-It will protect your back.
+You can hurt your back.

 38. Don’t deadlift with Hex plates.
-Too awkward and the barbell assumes weird positions.
+The barbell assumes weird positions.

 41. Always deadlift in inexpensive clothing because you are going to cut it no matter what.